Carlos Roloff: Las Villas campaign

-Roloff's grandson, Felipe Roloff, claimed that Carlos had already been conspiring to launch an uprising, being that he was close to patriots Emilio Núñez, Serafín Sánchez, and Pancho Carrillo, all of whom felt revolutionary fervor during the eastern uprisings. named sugar mill owner Joaquín Morales as commander-in-chief and Roloff as major-general and chief-of-staff in Las Villas.
+Roloff's grandson, Felipe Roloff, claimed that Carlos had already been conspiring to launch an uprising, being that he was close to patriots Emilio Núñez, Serafín Sánchez, and Pancho Carrillo, all of whom felt revolutionary fervor during the eastern uprisings.
+Miguel Jerónimo Gutiérrez named sugar mill owner Joaquín Morales as commander-in-chief and Roloff as major-general and chief-of-staff in Las Villas.
 Morales admitted that he was reliant on the latter, as he himself had no military experience.

 On 7 February, carrying a Cuban flag, around 5,000 poorly equipped Villareños traveled from the coffee plantation to Manicaragua.
 On 17 February, Roloff led 100 men in an attempt to take Santo Domingo, failing due to low ammunition.
 Two days after, he won at San Gil leading 300 men with rudimentary wooden cannons against 700 Spaniards.
 On 6 March, three regiments totaling 800 men led by provincial governor, Trillo Figueroa, lost at Santa Cruz del Líbano.
 A week later, a Spanish regiment attacked the Villareños while they rested, killing 14 men.

 The Junta discussed future plans as they were low on munitions.
 Roloff suggested a scorched earth campaign in the sugar-rich west to gain freedmen volunteers and to harm the colonial economy.
 The proposal was rejected citing a lack of resources; it was decided they move to the Oriente Province to receive supplies from Céspedes.
 During their march, Roloff's forces sabotaged bridges, telegraph poles, railways, and burned sugar plantations.

 Collaboration with Céspedes

 In early April, the Villareños arrived in Camagüey Province and on 10 April met with Céspedes and other mambises to draft the Guáimaro Constitution.
 Established was the House of Representatives, which held the responsibility of delegating positions, including president, and named Céspedes the President of the Republic in Arms, with him being sworn in with the flag carried by Roloff.

 Ultimately the Villareños did not acquire arms and returned to their home province.
-They engaged in guerrilla warfare, now assaulting in machete-wielding calvary charges.
+They engaged in guerrilla warfare, now assaulting in machete-wielding cavalry charges.

 Dissension spurred within patriot ranks.
 Roloff, being involved, labeled Céspedes a dictator and was arrested for it by the president in mid-July 1872.
 He retracted the comment and apologized, allowing for his release on 25 July.
 Commander-in-chief Ignacio Agromente's death on 11 May 1873, vitalized a power vacuum and greater division between the House of Representatives and Céspedes.
 Militarily-experienced Máximo Gómez was promoted to the position by the president.
 Upon an appeal for more powers Céspedes was deposed on 17 October 1873.